cometbft/cometbft/spec/abci/abci++_methods.md

             transaction `t1` into a second transaction `t2`, i.e., the Application asks CometBFT to remove `t1` from the block and add `t2` to the block.
-If a client wants to eventually check what happened to `t1`, it will discover that `t1` is not in a committed block (assuming a _re-CheckTx_ evited it from the mempool), getting the wrong idea that `t1` did not make it into a block.
+If a client wants to eventually check what happened to `t1`, it will discover that `t1` is not in a committed block (assuming a _re-CheckTx_ evicted it from the mempool), getting the wrong idea that `t1` did not make it into a block.
 Note that `t2` _will be_ in a committed block, but unless the Application tracks this information, no component will be aware of it.
-Thus, if the Application wants traceability, it is its responsability to support it.
+Thus, if the Application wants traceability, it is its responsibility's to support it.
 For instance, the Application could attach to a transformed transaction a list with the hashes of the transactions it derives from.
     * CometBFT MAY include a list of transactions in `RequestPrepareProposal.txs` whose total